 The RB67 bodies can accept several different backs allowing you to shoot onto instant film, if you can find the film.
-Polaroid is not currently producing film.
-Fujifilm once produced three compatible instant films.
+As of late 2017 the only option is FP-100c, but you should probably act fast as supplies will probably soon dry up as that film is no longer produced.

 Any information on using Impossible Project or Instax film on the RB67 is appreciated.